6 Dimensions of Data Quality, Examples, and Measurement

 • a.
 Changed Address

-Address Data Currency Quality Dimension-iCEDQ A mailing list has customers’ addresses.
-But if the customers have already moved to a new address the data loses its currency.
+Address Data Currency Quality Dimension-iCEDQ A mailing list contains customer’s addresses, but if customers have moved to a new address, the data loses its currency.

 Address Data Currency Quality Dimension-iCEDQ

-A mailing list has customers’ addresses.
-But if the customers have already moved to a new address the data loses its currency.
+A mailing list contains customer’s addresses, but if customers have moved to a new address, the data loses its currency.

 • b.
 Expired Coupon

-Coupon Expired in Data Currency Quality Dimension-iCEDQ If you are trying to sell a wedding gown to your customer and sent a discount coupon as an incentive for purchase.
-The coupon was sent because the data showed the customer is unmarried and is in the market for a wedding dress.
-But the customer is already married.
+Coupon Expired in Data Currency Quality Dimension-iCEDQ If you are trying to sell a wedding gown to your customer and send a discount coupon as an incentive for purchase, the coupon is sent based on data showing the customer is unmarried and in the market for a wedding dress.
+However, the customer is already married.

-Since the data was not updated in time.
-It still shows an old state of the customer, and the data currency is bad.
+Since the data was not updated in time, it still reflects the customer’s old state, and the data currency is compromised.

 Coupon Expired in Data Currency Quality Dimension-iCEDQ

-If you are trying to sell a wedding gown to your customer and sent a discount coupon as an incentive for purchase.
-The coupon was sent because the data showed the customer is unmarried and is in the market for a wedding dress.
-But the customer is already married.
+If you are trying to sell a wedding gown to your customer and send a discount coupon as an incentive for purchase, the coupon is sent based on the data showing the customer is unmarried and in the market for a wedding dress.
+However, the customer is already married.

 Since the data was not updated in time.
-It still shows an old state of the customer, and the data currency is bad.
+It still reflects the customer’s old state, and the data currency is compromised.

 • What is the difference between Data Timeliness and Currency?

-Timeliness is the late arrival of data or delay, but the information is still accurate.
-If the data is late and reflects a state that has changed, or expired, and hence the data became irrelevant and lost its value or currency.
+Timeliness refers to the late arrival of data or a delay, while the information remains accurate.
+However, if the data arrives late and reflects a state that has changed or expired, it becomes irrelevant, losing its value or currency.

 What is Conformity Data Quality Dimension?

-Conformity means that the data values of the same attributes must be represented in a uniform format and data types.
+Conformity means that the data values of the same attributes must be represented in a consistent format and adhere to the correct data types

 Data Conformity Quality Dimension-iCEDQ

-Humans have a unique ability to discern subtle differences and understand the commonality.
-However, computers cannot.
-Even though the values may be correct but if the data does not have the same data standard format or data type then the data has conformity data quality issues.
+Humans have a unique ability to discern subtle differences and recognize commonality, whereas computers cannot.
+Even if the data values are correct, if the data does not adhere to the same standard format or data type, it results in conformity data quality issues.

 1. Format Conformity